 Such articles are a great way to attract new readers.
 The point is that you publish a post written by a renowned industry expert in your blog.

 The only problem is to find someone who agrees to leave a guest post.
-Unpopular blogs have almost no chances to attract reputable experts.
+Unpopular blogs have almost no chance to attract reputable experts.
 They will refuse to risk their reputation and spend time on a blog with a couple of dozens of subscribers.
 At the same time, guest posts from unknown experts are useless.
 Nobody will read them.

 Try to play on contrast